IT Policy and Guidelines: UH Manoa Wireless Networks

 There are many devices which share the same radio spectrum as the UH Wireless Network on the Manoa campus.
 This includes, but is not limited to 2.4GHz cordless phones, wireless cameras or speakers which may interfere with the wireless network.
 Also a wireless access point using the same frequency range as another unit may cause interference and degrade the quality of the wireless signal.
 To prevent such disruptions on the UH Wireless Network, the use of other devices using the 2.4GHz frequency range are banned from areas that are now or may soon have wireless coverage.
 Non-2.4GHz alternatives are available for most of these other devices.
 Also installation of self-supported data wireless access points must be coordinated with ITS to prevent frequency conflicts.

 The wireless infrastructure should not be relied upon as being secure.
-While a minimal level of security is provided through WEP and user authentication for ITS-managed wireless access points, application and data protection is still the responsibility of the application and data owners.
+While a minimal level of security is provided through user authentication for ITS-managed wireless access points, application and data protection is still the responsibility of the application and data owners.

 Should ITS encounter a device that is interfering with the UH Manoa network infrastructure, ITS will attempt to notify the administrator on a time permitting basis but reserves the right to disconnect the device without notification.
 ITS' first priority is to restore the network to its normal operating state.